upleveled/react-graphql-clients-servers-examples/lesson-graphql-client-query/README.md

 ## Exercise

-Build you own Profile page based on GitHub e.g. https://github.com/nikgraf using the GitHub GraphQL Endpoint
+Build your own Profile page based on GitHub e.g. https://github.com/nikgraf using the GitHub GraphQL Endpoint

 - Show your name
 - Show your GitHub Avatar